idslme/IDSL.CSA/README.md

 1. Process raw mass spectrometry data and chromatographic information using the method described by [IDSL.IPA](https://github.com/idslme/IDSL.IPA#quick-batch-example)

-2. IDSL.CSA requires 39 parameters distributed into 5 separate sections for a full scale analysis.
+2. The **Composite Spectra Analysis** requires 39 parameters distributed into 5 separate sections for a full scale analysis.
 For this study, use default parameter values presented in the [CSA parameter spreadsheet](https://raw.githubusercontent.com/idslme/IDSL.CSA/main/CSA_parameters.xlsx).
 Next, provide information for

 	2.1.
 Select **YES** for **PARAM0001** in the `Start` tab to only process **CSA** workflow.